Muller's ratchet in a near-critical regime: tournament versus fitness proportional selection: Proof of Theorem

-As the $(p_k)_{k \in \N}$ are non decreasing up to the median (recall \eqref{eq:pkrecursion}), the last inequality implies that the median is smaller than $K_\eps + 4\eps^{-2}$.
-Adding that ends the proof. \end{proof} \paragraph{\bf Acknowledgment} We thank the \emph{Allianz f\"ur Hochleistungsrechnen Rheinland-Pfalz} for granting us access to the High Performance Computing \textsc{Elwetritsch}, on which the simulations underlying our figures have been performed.
-On a more personal note, one of the authors (A.W.) remembers fondly the inspiring collaboration with Alison Etheridge and Peter Pfaffelhuber which led to the paper \cite{EPW09}.
-Together with \cite{GSW23}, \cite{EPW09} constitutes the main root of the results and insights achieved in the present paper.
-It is therefore our pleasure to contribute with this paper to the special TPB volume in honour of Alison Etheridge. \paragraph{\bf Funding}This work was partially funded by the Chair "Modélisation Mathématique et Biodiversité" of VEOLIA-Ecole Polytechnique-MNHN-F.X.
+\paragraph{\bf Acknowledgment} We are grateful to an anonymous reviewer for a careful reading of a previous version and for suggestions that led to an improvement of the presentation.
+We thank the {\it Allianz f\"ur Hochleistungsrechnen Rheinland-Pfalz} for granting us access to the High Performance Computing \textsc{Elwetritsch}, on which the simulations underlying our figures have been performed.
+On a more personal note, one of the authors (A.W.) remembers with pleasure the inspiring collaboration with Alison Etheridge and Peter Pfaffelhuber which led to the paper \cite{EPW09}.
+Together with \cite{GSW23}, \cite{EPW09} constitutes the main root of the results and insights achieved in the present paper. \\ \paragraph{\bf Funding}This work was partially funded by the Chair "Modélisation Mathématique et Biodiversité" of VEOLIA-Ecole Polytechnique-MNHN-F.X.
 AGC was supported by PAPIIT‐UNAM (grant IN101722) and by CONACYT Ciencia Básica (grant A1‐S‐14615).